FantasyNitroGEN/visallo/docs/getting-started/build.md

         mvn package -pl ./web/plugins/<plugin-name>/ -am -DskipTests

-Once the plugin JAR file is created, copy it to the `/visallo/lib` directory in HDFS:
+Once the plugin JAR file is created, copy it to `$VISALLO_DIR/lib`, which should be accessible on all of your servers.

-        hadoop fs -put <path_to_plugin_jar> /visallo/lib

-Or, copy it to the web server's lib directory `/opt/visallo/lib` or for docker `docker/visallo-dev-persistent/opt/visallo/lib`.

 This is the easiest way to expose the plugin to all web servers.
 The Visallo web application will automatically add the JAR file to the classpath.